-He has been serving KU and DHKUH since 2006.
-He also led the establishment of the Examination Cell at KU’s School of Medical Sciences in 2007 and played a key role in founding the Nepal Technology Innovation Center at KU.
+Before the appointment, he was engaged as a Research Director at Dhulikhel Hospital, Kathmandu University Hospital, School of Medical Sciences (DH/KUSMS) since 2014.
+He has been working at DH/KUSMS since 2006 in various capacities.
+He also led the establishment of the Examination Cell at KUSMS in 2007 and played a key role in founding the Nepal Technology Innovation Center at KU.

 Congratulating Shrestha, Dhulikhel Hospital highlights his role on its official Facebook page, "Dr. Shrestha also pioneered whole-genome sequencing in Nepal and currently leads the Center for Infectious Disease Research & Surveillance at DHKUH through which cutting edge research focused on genomics, molecular biology and infectious diseases are being conducted with several national and international institutions, including Massachusetts General Hospital, Harvard Medical School, Cornell University, Chan-Zuckerberg Biohub and Stanford University.
 He also established the Pharmacovigilance unit at and the Department of Pharmacotherapeutics and Toxicology at DHKUH."